Liam-Robertson/Liam-Robertson/README.md

 - Open Animation - Web application to open source animation projects - allowing artist's to collaborate on animation
 - Astrophysics analysis - Using python to analyse star clusters for spiral galaxies

-There are lots of other projects as well, but I won't overview them all.

 These projects include anything I'm interested in and have taught myself so there is a wide range of projects and technologies such as:
 - Generative AI (python scripting, Open AI, API, RAG etc)
 - Mobile development (kotlin, cross platform, compose etc)